huggingface/optimum-neuron/text-generation-inference/README.md

 - the service uses a single internal static batch,
 - new requests are inserted in the static batch during prefill,
-- the static QV cache is rebuilt entirely during prefill (which makes it even more costly).
+- the static KV cache is rebuilt entirely during prefill (which makes it even more costly).

 ## Build image